Glut of Nigerian crude swells as virus cuts demand

 The Nigerian National Petroleum Corporation (NNPC) last week put the number as high as 50.

-Demand has dropped as nations take unprecedented measures to limit the spread of the virus, cutting fuel demand.
+Demand has dropped as nations take unprecedented measures to limit the spread of the virus.
 A lack of options for storage, as well as rising freight costs have also deterred buyers.

 "It's a very large overhang," said a trader of Nigerian crude, who asked not to be named.
 "It can be the best price and margin in the world, but there is no storage for crude and product as demand collapses and shipping is going through the roof."